dbaglodi/dbaglodi.github.io/README.md

 ## About Me
 I am an undergraduate Computer Science student at the Georgia Institute of Technology with a concentration in Intelligence and Theory.
 My interests lie in Software Engineering, Machine Learning, and Data Science.

+### Study Abroad
+I studied abroad at TU-Berlin in Summer 2023 as a part of Georgia Tech's College of Computing Berlin Study Abroad program.
+In this program, I had the opportunity to explore various sites in Berlin such as the Bradenberg Gate, the Carnival of Cultures, the Reichstag Buidling, and the Charlottenburg Palace; as well as experience the culture, even taking upon myself to try to learn German.
+My favorite part was getting to experience the food in Berlin, especially Turkish cuisine such as Doner Kebab and Turkish Pizza.
+I also took a Startup Lab course while in Berlin, which was a very valuable experience since Berlin is a notable technology hub, and we would often go to events to meet entreprenuers and get a chance to connect with them, hear about their startup ideas, and get advice on our own startup ideas.

 ## Relevant Courses
 - CS 4641: Machine Learning
 - CS 2340: Objects and Design